 We purposefully position ads below the fold for those elements of an account which aren’t performing well.
-This position also works best for an Advertiser with bargain priced web offers, a relatively low ad budget (low impression share), and a not-quite-so-nice website.
+This position also works best for an Advertiser with bargain priced web offers, a relatively low ad budget (low impression share), and a not-quite-nice website.
 For such an advertiser, we can wring the most out of their ad dollars by trickling traffic at the cheapest possible CPC to long-tail keywords.
-This position is also used as a last resort for those Advertisers hanging onto the bottom rung in their ad space (Economic Condition is borderline “Unable to Compete in Ad Space”).
+This position is also used as a last resort for Advertisers hanging onto the bottom rung in their ad space.
+(Economic Condition is borderline “Unable to Compete in Ad Space”)

 Lost in Space

 However, more typically, Lost in Space ad positions result accidentally, under conditions of historical increases in competition coupled with poor maintenance.
-In fact, we have in the past taken over accounts where average positions for some keywords has been measured in triple digits.
+In fact, we’ve taken over accounts where average positions for some keywords has been measured in triple digits.
 Who hits next 11x to find an ad?
 I’m not sure we need that visitor, whoever he is.

 We don’t normally target Lost in Space ad positions, and we don’t tolerate accidental ad positions.